In conversation with the Medical Director, DHI India

 With the reduction of Eumelanin and Pheomelanin, the melamine that causes pigmentation in hair, hair turns grey.
 The loss of melamine causes the hair to turn white.

-9. What is the average number of follicles per sq. cm in adults?
+9. What is the average number of follicles per sq. cm in a healthy adults?

-The average number of hair follicles per sq. cm. in adults is:
+The average number of hair follicles in a healthy adults is 100 per sq. cm.

 10. Is Hair quality and rate of growth same for everyone?